The Blue Mountains’ fully qualified &

 Paintings on various types of supports including canvas, wood, board, cardboard, and occasionally metal or glass

 I don’t work on watercolour paintings, drawings or prints on paper.
 These are the speciality of a paper conservator.
-To find a paper conservator you can visit the AICCM website at: www.aiccm.org.au.
+To search for a paper conservator or your choice, you can visit the AICCM website at: www.aiccm.org.au.
 Just go their ‘Find a Conservator’ page.

-If you own a single artwork or you’re an art collector, Regional Gallery or other collecting institution, please visit the Services page to see how I can help you
+If you own a single artwork or you’re an art collector, please visit the Services page to see how I can best help you